masylum/mongolia/README.md

 ## Embedded documents

-Mongolia helps you to _denormalize_ your mongo database.
+Mongolia helps you to _denormalize_ your mongo collections.

 ### getEmbeddedDocument